ajaynamika/madhusthali-site/content/admission/_index.md

 +++
 ### Admission Policy

 Madhusthali Vidyapeeth is a fully co-ed residential school  and is affiliated to Council for Indian School of Certificate  Examinations, New Delhi and follows ICSE & ISC Syllabus.
 The medium  of instruction is English.
 Students are admitted to standard KG to IX  and XI.
-Hindi/Sanskrit/Bengali are offered as second & third  language to students of classes V - VIII and second language to students  of IX & X. Students are also considered for admission to X &  XII standard, subject to fulfillment of conditions laid down by the  Council.
+Hindi/Sanskrit/Bengali are offered as second & third  language to students of classes V - VIII and second language to students  of IX & X. Students are also considered for admission to X &  XII standard, subject to fulfillment of conditions laid down by the  Council. **_Applications are also invited for admission as per RTE guidelines._**

 ### Admission Criteria